 About Dynamic Zones

-Dynamic Zones enable admins to define network perimeters around location, IP Type and Autonomous System Number (ASN).
+Dynamic Zones allows admins to define network perimeters around location, IP Type and Autonomous System Number (ASN).

 A location is defined as either a country or a country and region.
 If a country is included without a region, the entire country is considered.
 You can specify a single location, multiple locations, or no locationor a Dynamic Zone.
 If no location is defined for a Dynamic Zone, all locations are considered to be within that Dynamic Zone.
 A single Dynamic Zone cannot include two locations that contain each other, such as US and California, US.